scottalford75/Remora-docs/docs/source/configuration/SD-Card-basics.rst

 Setting up micro SD card for Remora
 ===================================

+Remora SPI uses SDcards for 2 purposes, first is to use the SDcard bootloader to load the Remora firmware to the board (check your board info) and the second is to store your board configuration file, config.txt

 Setting up the micro SD card:
 The sample config files are located: main/Firmware/ConfigSamples The pre compiled firmware: main/Firmware/FirmwareBin